Leo-U/Hangman/README.md

 The single responsibility principle states that every class, module, or function/method in a program should only be doing one thing.

-I followed the single responsibility principle by making the methods in the `Game` class perform one task each, and by separating the save/load game functionality, the dictionary functionality, and the gameplay functionality into different classes/modules.
-One could argue that it would be a good idea to also separate the display functionality into a separate class, but that has not been done.
+The single responsibility principle is followed in this project because its methods perform one task each.
+Additionally, the `Game`, `Dictionary`, and `GamePersistence` classes/module are each responsible for managing their respective data.
+Separating the display functionality into a separate class would be a potential improvement.

 #### Inheritance

-Inheritance is the process by which qualities are passed down — in the context of OOP, inheritance means that one class can be set up so that it also has access to data that is in another class.
-This is similar to how a class can include a module, but that is not considered inheritance.
+Inheritance is the process by which qualities are passed down — in the context of OOP, inheritance means that one class can be given acess to another class's data.
+This is similar to how a class can `include` a module, but including a module is not considered inheritance.
 Inheritance is useful because it allows for code reuse and modularization.

 Inheritence was not used in this project, and is a potential area of improvement.